 - You can go for an exclusive ride or on a sharing basis

-- Pickup and drop off option is available
+- The pickup and drop off option is available

-There is a striking contrast between desert and garden.
-It is almost unbelievable that a desert land has the world’s largest natural flower garden.
+There is a striking contrast between the desert and the garden.
+It is almost unbelievable that a desert land has its most extensive natural flower garden.
 Well, nothing is impossible in Dubai.
 The Miracle Garden is a world of flowers that will entice you in every way.
-The sights and fragrance are enough to make your day.
+The sights and fragrances are enough to make your day.

-The garden with 72,000 square meters’ area has more than 50 million flowers which will steal your heart for sure.
+The garden, with 72,000 square meters of area, has more than 50 million flowers, which will steal your heart.
 There are numerous floral themes and floral sculptures.
 You can even see Burj Khalifa made wholly with flowers of varied hues.
-It is the tallest floral art in the garden, which is of no surprise.
+It is the tallest floral art in the garden, which is no surprise.

-As the name denotes, it is a miracle that a substantial natural flower garden lies in a desert where the water, temperature, and soil are not at all suitable for plants.
+As the name denotes, it is a miracle that a substantial natural flower garden lies in a desert where the water, temperature, and soil are not suitable for plants.
 While rambling through the garden, don’t forget to visit Butterfly Garden.
-It is the biggest indoor butterfly garden in the world which stands right next to Miracle Garden.
+It is the most extensive indoor butterfly garden globally, next to Miracle Garden.
 You can cuddle the lovely butterflies of different species.